 VITA (Volunteer Income Tax Assistance) Program

 The OCCOA annually partners with the IRS to provide a VITA (Volunteer Income Tax Assistance) Program.
-The program is targeted at taxpayers with incomes of $56,000 or less.
+The program is targeted toward taxpayers with total gross household incomes of under $57,000.
 VITA return preparers are volunteers who have been trained and certified, annually, through VITA.
 In addition to preparing federal and state returns, volunteers can prepare Michigan Homestead Property Tax Credits and Home Heating Credits for those who qualify.
 The program is available free-of-charge.

 Frequently Asked Questions